bonfiredog/sugarchat/README.md

 <img src="http://bonfiredog.co.uk/resources/twinetext/samplelogo.png" style="width:20%;">

 # `sugarchat`
 A Twine Story template (Sugarcube) for creating interactive stories in a text messaging app interface.
+Players can interact with characters through choice-based selection or free text entry.
+Characters can send text, emojis and media.
 Can be integrated into a larger Twine work, or used for standalone projects.

 ## Screenshots
 <div style="display:flex;flex-direction:row;gap:1%;">